 Beverely just finished his first season with Olympiakos yesterday.
 In a reserve role behind starting point guard and Euroleague MVP Milos Teodosic, he averaged 3.9 points (55.7 FG%, 29.0 3PT%), 2.4 rebounds, 1.1 assists, 0.8 steals and 0.3 blocks in 41 games across Greek League and Euroleague play.
 His game has been characterized by an incredible motor, boundless energy, and exceptional defensive pressure.
 Offensively, he has an explosive game with a developing three-point shot but, having played virtually his entire life at the two position, he still has yet to master the role of a point guard (the only position he’d be capable of playing at the NBA level).

 While Beverley signed what Olympiakos termed a two-year agreement, he is expected to again be available to the Heat for the 2010-11 season.
 By rule, the Heat have retained Beverley’s draft rights, which could be of benefit next season, when the Heat figures to spend most of its salary cap space to re-sign Dwyane Wade and add an A-list free agent, possibly two, therefore likely to be left with only minimal remaining cap space and minimum salary exceptions.

-Perhaps in a few months, Patrick Beverley’s lifelong dream of playing in the NBA will come true – perhaps playing alongside future Hall of Famers LeBron James, Dwyane Wade and either Chris Bosh or Amare Stoudemire.
+Perhaps in a few months, Patrick Beverley’s lifelong dream of playing in the NBA will come true – perhaps playing alongside future Hall of Famers LeBron James, Dwyane Wade and Chris Bosh.